 A liability of the “management bodies” regarding cybersecurity risk management

-The NIS2 directive introduces the notion of top management accountability for security – and more precisely of “management bodies” according to the draft text.
+The NIS2 directive introduces the notion of top management accountability for security – and more precisely of “management bodies” according to the final text.
 The objective here is clear: to induce risk ownership by senior managers and the board of directors to ensure better governance.
 The prospect of sanctions is most effective when individuals are clearly identified as accountable.

 The European Parliament’s rapporteur, Mr. Bart Groothuis, explained to us: